ajoh504/referenceguides/Python/04-standard-library.md

 ### 4.3 import pathlib

-pathlib allows the user to act on file paths.
+The pathlib module allows the user to act on file paths.
 The `/` operator when used to the right of the `Path()` function acts as a tool to concatenate multiple parts of a file path, such as directories and file names.
 The benefit of the `path()` function is that it uses the appropriate file path conventions for whatever operating system the user is on.
 So `\` in Windows file paths would be converted to `/` on Mac OS and Linux, and vice versa.

 ```py
 from pathlib import Path